splichte/d3-sequence-logo/readme.md

 ### Accepted input data format

-This application hardcodes sequence data in the form of a list of strings,for easy processing.
+This application hardcodes sequence data in the form of a list of strings, for easy processing.
 In a real application setting, we would probably want to provide a thorough parser for the FASTA format, and provide useful error reporting to the end-user if their data does not conform to our specifications.
 This kind of thing (input validation) would ideally be performed server-side rather than client-side.

 ### Size of accepted sequence data

-Because this is a demo project, we limited the length and number of sequences in the data that our application allows (see 'index.html').
+Because this is a demo project, we limited the length and number of sequences in the data that our application allows (see `index.html`).
 This is not because the application will break if the sequence data is outside this range, but rather because the quality of visualization will be impacted.
 For instance, it would be impossible to visualize in a single browser window sequences with length in hundreds or thousands--at that point the visualization would cease to be useful.

 How to bound the range of data that this visualization application accepts is not immediate and we may need to investigate usage patterns and end-user needs before deciding on a final solution.